-- 1. Budget draws upon Council input from Council Retreat and FIAR projections as a guide - Priority-driven operating budget based upon Council's Critical and Top Priorities, goals, objectives, and desired outcomes - 2.
+- 1. Budget draws upon Council input and long-term staff revenue and expense projections as a guide - Priority-driven operating budget based upon Council's Critical and Top Priorities, goals, objectives, and desired outcomes - 2.
 The budget proposal is initially developed by several budget committees made up of cross-departmental staff: - Committees include Results Team as well as CIP, Pay Plan, Benefit, and Fleet committees and any other ad hoc committees needed for unique circumstances - Results Team will make recommendations by considering BFO score, department manager's request, established need, available resources, and performance measures - 3.
 All operating and capital budget requests should be considered during the budget process - 4.
-Any General Fund budget surplus should be used for capital projects
+Any General Fund budget surplus can be flexibly deployed for personnel, operating and/or for capital projects